The History of Alzheimer’s Disease

 A Brighter Era

-Although the number of people with AD continues to increase daily, our time is a brighter era in the history of AD and other dementias.
-More than a hundred new medications are now being tested and many nonpharmacologic interventions, some of them preventive, are being explored.
-Even if the damage of later stages of AD are impossible to cure or reverse, current investigations offer the hope of arresting or slowing the disease’s effects – and perhaps identifying and preventing progression at an earlier, even asymptomatic stage.
+Although the number of people with Alzheimer's continues to increase daily, our time is a brighter era in the history of this and other dementias.
+More than 100 new medications are now being tested and many nonpharmacologic interventions, some of them preventive, are being explored.
+Even if the damage of later stages of Alzheimer's are impossible to cure or reverse, current investigations offer the hope of arresting or slowing the disease’s effects – and perhaps identifying and preventing progression at an earlier, even asymptomatic stage.

 As Yogi Berra is supposed to have said, “The future ain’t what it used to be.”
 And with respect to dementia treatment, we can hope the future will bring greater help for people with dementia and those who care for them.